 Often I speak about the cultural relativity of privacy.
 Americans and Swedes will sacrifice privacy for selfish reasons, while on the other end of the spectrum China and India will sacrifice privacy for social good… according to a study by Microsoft buried in a 2013 “connected world” transcript of the FTC.

 The last variation is when we look at the value exchange from no benefit to community benefit.
 And what we see here, and this is a trend throughout the rest of the survey, is that the value exchange for community benefit is much, much larger proportionally in China and India than in the western countries.

 Another interesting area of cultural relativity is notions of trust.
 The following HBR study of “Getting to Yes Across Cultures” may help explain why the 419/AFF scam is so effective on US targets.

-Our research has shown how the 419/AFF attack uses an emotional appeal mixed into a cognitive blindness test to disarm even the most rational, trained and intelligent people.
+Our research since 2005 has shown how the 419/AFF attack uses an emotional appeal mixed into a cognitive blindness test to disarm even the most rational, trained and intelligent people.

 On the above linear chart you perhaps see the issue more easily (note the spread between US and Nigeria).

 A purely emotional appeal alone would not work on the cognitive end, since affection sits far away on a trust spectrum for business deals that require a cognitive-style presentation.
 That is why people assume intelligence is a defense and they are invulnerable by being typical rational thinkers.

 However, the emotional appeal becomes very dangerous, weaponized if you will, by building a short-cut bridge to the other end based on a vulnerability in cognition (cognitive bias).
 It’s dangerous because each end has its own set of expertise, tools and skills to stay safe.